National Museum, Bloemfonteinan agency of the Department of Arts and Culture

 Research in the Department has focused on the taxonomy of the Turdidae, on bird communities of various vegetation types, and on the distribution of species in the Free State Province (Tibor Farkas).
 Roy Earlé studied the biology of a number of species and groups of birds, including swallows (Hirundinidae), White-browed Sparrow-weaver Plocepasser mahali, Ant-eating Chat Myrmecocichla formicivora, Ground Woodpecker Geocolaptes olivaceus, House Passer domesticus and Cape Sparrow P. melanurus, as well as aerial-feeding bird communities in the forested north-eastern parts of South Africa.
 In collaboration with other researchers, Roy began to identify and describe avian blood parasites of South African birds.
 Together with Professor Nick Grobler (University of the Free State), he also produced the first Atlas of Bird Distribution in the Orange Free State, published in 1987.

 Although employed as Collections Manager, Kotie Herholdt also carried out research, focusing mainly on the distribution patterns of Ludwig's Neotis ludwigii and Denham's Bustard N. denhami, breeding biology of the Ant-eating Chat Myrmecocichla formicivora, and of Little Swifts Apus affinis in urban areas.
 Similarly, Dawie de Swardt has also been involved in research, mainly on the behaviour of the Northern Black Korhaan Eupodotis afraoides.
-His current research focuses on the biology, movements and biometrics of Gurney's Sugarbird Promerops gurneyi and Malachite Sunbird Nectarinia famosa, as well as behaviour of the poorly-known African Rock Pipit Anthus crenatus.
+His current research focuses on the biology, movements and biometrics of Gurney's Sugarbird Promerops gurneyi and Malachite Sunbird Nectarinia famosa, as well as behaviour (and song dialects between different populations) of the poorly-known African Rock Pipit Anthus crenatus.
 A project was initiated in 2008 investigating the taxonomical relationships of Karoo Prinia maculosa and Drakensberg Prinias P. hypoxantha in the Free State and adjacent areas.
 In collaboration with Dr Raurie Bowie (University of California, Berkeley, USA) blood samples for DNA analysis are collected from both ringed birds and collected specimens.
 Biometric and moult data are also collected for analysis.
 Rick Nuttall's research involves Zosterops (white-eye) systematics, behavioural ecology of estrildid finches (Estrildidae), systematics of various Cisticola species and moult and migration of Barn Swallows Hirundo rustica; the latter also involves collaboration with other swallow researchers, both locally and internationally.